5cupsday old bread, cubed (about 8 oz or 1/2 pound)

-1tbsplemon zest-from about 1 lemon (plus more for garnish, optional)
+1tablespoonlemon zest(from about 1 lemon, plus more for garnish, optional)

-Preheat oven to 350 F. Spray skillet (I used a 10 inch cast iron skillet) with baking spray.
+Preheat oven to 350 degrees Fahrenheit.
+Spray skillet (I used a 10-inch cast iron skillet) with baking spray.
 To skillet, add bread.
 Note: If you don't have a cast iron skillet, use a small casserole dish.

 Meanwhile, in a bowl, add milk, cream, eggs, vanilla extract, cinnamon, nutmeg, salt, sugar and lemon zest.
 Whisk to combine.